Relational Models for the Lambek Calculus with Intersection and Constants: Introduction

 The rest of the article is organised as follows. \begin{itemize} \item In Section~\ref{S:calculus}, we give accurate definitions of the calculus in question, denoted by $\LEwuz$, and R-models for it.
 Here we also formulate known completeness results, by Andr\'eka and Mikul\'as~\cite{AndrekaMikulas1994,Mikulas2015Synthese,Mikulas2015Studia}. \item In Section~\ref{S:constants}, we provide examples showing that each of the explicit constants $\Zero$ and $\One$ ruins completeness, even in the weak sense (the example for $\One$ is not a new one).
 As a workaround, we relax the definition of R-models and define {\em R-models with non-standard interpretations of constants.} \item For these non-standard models, in Section~\ref{S:weak} we prove weak completeness of $\LEwuz$.
-As a corollary, we obtain a simpler proof of Mikul\'as' completeness result~\cite{Mikulas2015Synthese,Mikulas2015Studia} for the fragment of $\LEwuz$ without constants. \item Strong completeness fails, as proved in Section~\ref{S:counterexample}.
+As a corollary, we obtain an alternative proof of Mikul\'as' completeness result~\cite{Mikulas2015Synthese,Mikulas2015Studia} for the fragment of $\LEwuz$ without constants. \item Strong completeness fails, as proved in Section~\ref{S:counterexample}.
 The counterexample used in this section was suggested by Mikul\'as~\cite{Mikulas2015Studia}, but without proof.
 Here we fill this gap. \item In Section~\ref{S:iterative}, we extend our weak completeness result to an infinitary setting.
 Namely, we consider so-called {\em iterative divisions,} which are Kleene stars in denominators of division operations.
-Being axiomatised by $\omega$-rules, iterative divisions are in fact infinite intersections. \item The last two sections are devoted to the product-free fragment of~$\LEwuz$.
-We show (Section~\ref{S:strong}) that if one removes the product that strong completeness can be restored, but w.r.t.\ a modified class of models.
-However, inside the proof we essentially use product, which raises a conservativity issue.
+Being axiomatised by $\omega$-rules, iterative divisions are in fact infinite intersections.
+The result of Section~\ref{S:iterative} solves a natural question suggested by the earlier work~\cite{KuznetsovRyzhkova2020}.
+Namely, while~\cite{KuznetsovRyzhkova2020} features R-completeness for the calculus with positive iterative divisions under Lambek's restriction, Theorem~\ref{Th:itdiv} of Section~\ref{S:iterative} provides the corresponding completeness result without Lambek's restriction. \item The last two sections are devoted to the product-free fragment of~$\LEwuz$.
+We show (Section~\ref{S:strong}) that, if one removes the product, then strong completeness can be restored, but w.r.t.\ a modified class of models.
+However, inside the proof we essentially use the product, which raises a conservativity issue.
 Conservativity is proved in Section~\ref{S:exponential} in the strong form, i.e., for derivability from hypotheses, using an extension of $\LEwuz$ with the exponential modality (which allows a modalised variant of deduction theorem, cf.~\cite{LMSS}).
 An important corollary of the strong completeness result is that if we consider the product-free fragment without constants (that is, in the language of $\BS$, $\SL$, and $\wedge$), then it will be strongly complete w.r.t.\ square R-models in the standard sense. \end{itemize}